Talk to Shari on Whatsapp

 What defines Grazia’s cooking is not technique, but origin.

-It begins in a Sicilian grandmother’s kitchen, passes through theatre and interruption, and is shaped by rural Tuscany and the return to stability.
-It is formed in markets, gardens, and shared tables.
+It begins in a Sicilian grandmother’s kitchen, passes through theatre and travel, and is shaped by rural Tuscany and the slow construction of another kind of life.
+It is formed in markets, gardens and shared tables.

 Nothing here is rushed.
 Nothing exists for effect.